weartstudio/react-test/readme.md

 1. I created an app with React and Vite.
 2. I added sass and started the formatting.
 I used figma to get colors and sizes and added the attached image to bg of the page for simpler sizing and spacing.
 3. I added data to project with json file, and import it.
 Wrote a randomgenerator with similar number protection.
-4. I added animejs, and react-animejs and set it up.
+4. I added animejs & react-animejs and set it up.
 5. I added ESLint with a lint command to the project.

 ## The task